chtzuehlke/simplistic-mystrom-mqtt-gateway/README.md

     }
     ```

-5. Build the gateway
+4. Build the gateway

     ```
     go build
     ```

+5. Detect or configure mystrom switch IPs

+macOS (requires nmap, ruby, curl, ifconfig):

+    ```
+    SWITCH_IPS=$(./macos-experimental-mystrom-switch-detection.sh)
+    ```

+Manual:

+    ```
+    export SWITCH_IPS=192.168.178.38,192.168.178.40
+    ```

 6. Run the gatweay

     ```
-    ./simplistic-mystrom-mqtt-gateway.sh
+    ./simplistic-mystrom-mqtt-gateway.sh $SWITCH_IPS
     ```

-6. Subscribe to topic "mystrom/power/testclient" in the MQTT client in the AWS IoT web console to see the messages produced by the gateway
+7. Subscribe to topic "mystrom/power/testclient" in the MQTT client in the AWS IoT web console to see the messages produced by the gateway